-- Adjust exposure until RGB values on this patch equal 130 (50% RGB) +/-3. - If necessary, cover or crop out the "medium" level on the Target to prevent highlight clipping and/or bleeding. - b.
+- Adjust exposure until RGB values on this patch equal 128 (50% RGB) +/ 3. - If necessary, cover or crop out the "medium" level on the Target to prevent highlight clipping and/or bleeding. - b.
 Note adjustments to standard protocol in metadata and image captions.

 - It is best to use the stored white balance captured in the "setup workflow" using the UV-Gray card.
-However, you can adjust the white balance in the RAW image, if needed. - Adjust white balance of the RAW image, using the white balance tool in the top left corner of the Photoshop raw window and then clicking on one of the gray patches in the Target-UV.
+However, you can adjust the white balance in the RAW image, if needed. - Adjust white balance of the RAW image using the white balance tool found in the "Basic" tab on the right of your screen.
+Click on one of the three grey patches in the Target-UV.